-Washington attorney general Bob Ferguson sues Facebook over campaign ads
+Washington attorney general sues Facebook over campaign ads

 Attorney General Bob Ferguson first sued Facebook over the issue in 2018, with the company agreeing to a $238,00 settlement.
 After that, rather than comply with all of the disclosure requirements of Washington campaign finance law, Facebook said it would no longer sell political ads in Washington state.

 Despite that, the company has continued to do so.
 While it maintains digital copies of the ads — along with information about what political group paid for them — in its ad library, the library does not contain all of the information required.
-Missing data include the address of the ad’s sponsor, the cost and dates of payment, the name of the person paying, and the method of payment.
+Missing data include who the address of the ad’s sponsor, the cost and dates of payment, the name of the person paying, and the method of payment.

 The attorney general’s complaint, filed Tuesday in King County Superior Court, said that since November 2018, Facebook sold hundreds of ads to at least 171 Washington state political committees for payments totaling at least $525,000.